 (Pupils told inspectors that) bullying is not tolerated at this school.
-On the rare occasion it does occur, it is dealt with quickly by the pastoral team (OFSTED report 2017)
+On the rare occasion it does occur, it is dealt with quickly by the pastoral team (OFSTED report 2017) Pupils are encouraged to 'Love thy neighbour' as themselves.

 Employment Practices